RHM-rchu/pi-speed-tracker/README.md

 ## Description

-This program for the Raspberry Pi 4 running Raspbian determines the speed of cars moving through the Picamera's field of view.
-This is meant to be in side profile view so cars cross the field of view from left to right and right to left.
+This program for the Raspberry Pi (any) running Raspbian with Desktop to determines the speed of cars moving through the Picamera's field of view.
+This is meant to be in side profile view where cars move left to right and right to left.
 Data is gathered in a few different ways, CSV File, SQLight3 database, and an image is saved.

 ![Sample Image](html/assets/sample_snap.jpg?raw=true "Sample Image")